 One interesting thing about the charging in this light is that if the cell inside is over 4V, the charge circuit can’t initiate charging.
-If the cell has been charging since below 4V, then it’ll charge to full, no problems.
+If the cell has been charging since below 4V, then it’ll charge to full, with no problems.

-Here’s the PWM charts for the five discrete modes.
+Here are the PWM charts for the five discrete modes.
 PWM disappears on the middle mode and Turbo.
 I don’t consider it “bad” PWM though – I can’t notice it on any mode.